Bowers & Wilkins: 2000s

-In 2007 the 'Zeppelin' iPod speaker system was introduced.
+In 2007, the 'Zeppelin' iPod speaker system was introduced.
 That same year, Bowers & Wilkins' released the project the Society of Sound, an online community focused on issues and discussions relating to high-quality sound.
 The Society of Sound has many celebrity "Fellows", who contribute material.
 Fellows include Peter Gabriel, film composer James Howard, musician Dave Stewart, jazz singer Cassandra Wilson, and industrial designer Kenneth Grange.

 From 2008 to 2012, the "Jaguar XF Audio System" by B&W was available: a car audio setup with 14 speakers and a powered 440 Watt Class AB DSP amplifier.

-In May 2008, Bowers and Wilkins started the Bowers & Wilkins Music Club, now known as the Society of Sound, returning the company into the music business.
+In May 2008, B&W started the Bowers & Wilkins Music Club, now known as the Society of Sound, returning the company into the music business.
 The Society of Sound is a subscription-based music retail site.
 Albums are currently available in either Apple Lossless or Flac format.
 The site is a partnership with Peter Gabriel's Real World Studios, and artists to be featured have been Little Axe, Cara Dillon, Gwyneth Herbert, and Portico Quartet.
 Former Suede frontman Brett Anderson had his solo album Wilderness released through the Society of Sound before being available for retail.

 2010s

 In May 2016, Bowers & Wilkins was bought by Eva Automation, a company founded two years prior by Gideon Yu.

-In October 2017 Bowers & Wilkins became the official headphones and loudspeaker partner of Abbey Road Studios.
+In October 2017, B&W formalized their 30-year old relationship by becoming the official headphones and loudspeaker partner of Abbey Road Studios.